-- SAS Visual Data Exploration helps in creating visuals which are appealing and grabs the interest of the business users who might not have found such data as interesting, otherwise.
-This tool analyzes big data and represents them in the form of graphs, charts, and other compelling visuals, thereby making it easy for the business users to draw information and inferences out of it.
+- SAS Visual Data Exploration helps in creating visuals that are appealing and grabs the interest of business users who might not have found such data interesting, otherwise.
+This tool analyzes big data and represents them in the form of graphs, charts, and other compelling visuals, thereby making it easy for business users to draw information and inferences from it.
 This in turn helps them understand their business thoroughly and take informed decisions.

 - It utilizes in-memory and distributed processing, thereby making the analysis of huge databases prompt.
 This tool also helps in predictive data modeling.

-SAS Mobile BI helps business managers and executives access dashboards and reports from remote locations, even while travelling.
+SAS Mobile BI helps business managers and executives access dashboards and reports from remote locations, even while traveling.
 Thus, it is always possible to be in touch with important business insights.